Golf Club Shafts

 What is shaft flex?

 Flex is the most important factor in the shaft as it affects distance and direction.
 Getting the correct flex in your golf equipment is of the utmost importance.
 The flex is a rating of a golf club shaft’s ability to bend during the golf swing.
-All shafts, no matter how stiff, exhibit flex under the forces of the golf swing.
-A player with a very fast swing will require a shaft with less flex, while a player with a slower swing will need a shaft with greater flex.
+Furthermore, all shafts, no matter how stiff, exhibit flex under the forces of the golf swing.
+A player with a very fast swing will require a shaft with less flex.
+A player with a slower swing will need a shaft with greater flex.

-Different shaft manufacturers have differences in their specifications of flex.
+Many shaft manufacturers have differences in their specifications of flex.
 One manufacturer’s regular flex might be another’s firm flex.
 There are 2 methods of measuring flex.
-The more traditional Shaft Deflection Board and the modern Frequency Analyzer.
+They are the more traditional Shaft Deflection Board and the modern Frequency Analyzer.
 Both are effective in the measurement of flex.
 Stiffness defines the bending characteristics of the shaft when weight is applied.
-Frequency is another way of defining stiffness and indicates how fast a club will vibrate with that particular shaft.
+Frequency is another way of defining stiffness.
+It indicates how fast a club will vibrate with that particular shaft.
 The stiffer the shaft the faster the vibration.
 If you have a low swing speed, more flexible shafts will propel the ball more at the downswing.
 If you have a high swing speed, a stiffer shaft avoids lagging club heads.

 What is shaft torque?